borango/books-mono/manuscript/z_commons_energy.md

 A practical unit for the amount of energy is the kilowatt hour (kWh) [^kwh].
 It is the amount of energy that *something* with a power of 1 kW consumes in one hour.

-[^kwh]: actually the official scientific unit is Watt Seconds (Ws), or Joule, but this is not practical for daily use.
-1 kWh = 3600 Ws.
+[^kwh]: actually the official scientific unit is Watt Seconds (Ws), or Joule, but this is not very practical for daily use.
+1 kWh = 3.6 megajoule.